yabetse-geb/ShutEyeShowdownConcept_backend/design/concepts/api-generation.md

 ```
 ---

-### POST /api/Accountability/generateNotificationMessage
+### POST /api/Accountability/updateReports

-**Description:** Generates notification messages for a user's partners based on their reporting preferences and marks the included failures as reported.
+**Description:** Generates failure summaries per partnership based on reporting preferences, marks included failures as reported, updates lastReportDate, and appends each summary to the corresponding Reports document.

 **Requirements:**
 - The user must have at least one active partnership.
 - The `date` string must be a valid, parsable date.

 **Effects:**
-- For each of the user's partnerships, it checks if a report is due based on the `reportFrequency`.
+- For each of the user's partnerships, checks if a report is due based on `reportFrequency` (Immediate/Daily/Weekly).
-- If a report is due, it compiles all relevant unreported failures into a message string.
+- Compiles relevant unreported failures into a summary string when due.
-- The failures included in the message are marked as reported.
+- Marks those failures as reported.
-- The partnership's `lastReportDate` is updated.
+- Updates the partnership's `lastReportDate`.
-- Returns the compiled message(s) or an empty string if no notifications are due.
+- Appends the summary string to `Reports.allReports` for the document with `(user: partner, accountabilitySeeker: user)` (created if missing).

 **Request Body:**
 ```json